 The chemistry of amino acids, proteins, lipids, carbohydrates, and nucleic acids is examined.
 Also included is a survey of cellular metabolic pathways and methods of energy production.
 Emphasis is placed on those pathways common to all life.
-Three lecture hours.
-Prereg: Biol 111, Biol 205, Biol 206, and Chem 226.
+Three lecture hours and a recitation per week.
+Prereq: Biol 111, Biol 205, Biol 206, and Chem 226.
 (Fall)